This post may contain affiliate links.

 Each of these categories can cover a vast array of different injuries.
 For example a road traffic claim could be something that only affected you for a brief time, such as a whiplash injury.
 It could also be a more long term injury that leaves you with a scar, permanent nerve damage or even a psychological stress disorder.

-Personal Injury: What do I have to do?
+Personal Injury: What can I claim for? – What do I have to do?

 For convenience you will want to speak to solicitors, such as Osbornes Personal Injury Solicitors, based in London.
 From here you will discuss what has happened to you with a legal expert.
 Then you will provide any required evidence and solicitors will help you with your claim.